-Established in 2001, ACSI exists to provide a strong voice on financially material environmental, social and governance (ESG) issues.
-Our members include Australian and international asset owners and institutional investors with more than $1 trillion in funds under management.
+Established in 2001, ACSI exists to provide a strong voice on financially material sustainability and corporate governance risks and opportunities.
+Our members include Australian and international asset owners and institutional investors with more than $1.9 trillion in funds under management.

-Through our research, engagement, advocacy and voting recommendations, ACSI supports members in exercising active ownership, which enhances the long-term value of the retirement savings entrusted to them to manage.
+Through our company engagement, policy advocacy, research and education, ACSI supports members in exercising active ownership, which enhances the long-term value of the retirement savings entrusted to them to manage.

 ESG performance is financially material